rune-rs/rune/book/src/5_1_primitives.md

 In contrast, other types like *strings* are stored by reference on the stack.

-Assigning them to a different variable will only copy the reference and increase its reference count, but they point to the same underlying data.
+Assigning them to a different variable will only copy the reference and increase its count, but they point to the same underlying data.
+As shown here.
-As shown here:

 ```rust,noplaypen
 {{#include ../../scripts/book/5_1/primitives.rn}}